DocWinter/THSF2017/README.md

 # THSF2017

-Residence at the Toulouse Hacker Space Factory 2017
+BiB's Residence at the Toulouse Hacker Space Factory 2017